 TGV Duplex are a fleet of high-speed trains, operated by the French national rail company SNCF.
 These are double-decker trains, which have more capacity than conventional TGVs and offers great views from the top deck.
 Read our guide to the TGV for more information and pictures.

-The new direct link between Paris and Barcelona operates a third generation double-decker EuroDuplex.
-There are also TGV-Lyria Duplex sometimes in operation on the Paris-Geneva route.
 We haven’t got an exhaustive list of routes which operate Duplex trains yet, but whenever the option is available we’ll give the choice when you reach the choose passenger page.

 When choosing trains you can see the train type above the timetable in your search results.
 "Duplex" trains are always double-deckers.
 We also list the train type and number next to each step of your journey.

 If you choose a TGV Duplex, in most cases you will be given an opportunity to set your seating preference on the Ticket details page.
 Although we can't guarantee where your seats are allocated, we'll do our best to secure seats according to your preference.
 You can review the seats that have been allocated on the Basket page prior to checkout.